Online MBA Faculty

 Antonucci serves on the North American SAP University Alliance Board as well as the Philadelphia ABPMP (Association of Business Process Management Professionals) board.
 In addition, she served on the National ABPMP Education Board where she helped develop BPM curriculum standards and contributed to the first release of the Common Body of Knowledge for BPM.

-The focus of Antonucci’s current research projects include analysis of synergies between digitalization and BPM, analysis of BPM Skills, and the adoption of VPNs within SMB.
-She holds a PhD in information sciences from Drexel University and a master’s degree in management science/industrial engineering from Lehigh University.
+The focuses of Antonucci's current research projects include analysis of synergies between digitalization and BPM, analysis of BPM Skills, and the adoption of VPNs within SMB.
+She holds a PhD in information sciences from Drexel University and a master's degree in management science/industrial engineering from Lehigh University.

 Kerri C. Brannen, PhD